supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 Have a look at the screenshot below.
 I have annotated and explained it.

-Note: The size of the blue dots reflects how much
+Note: The size of the blue dots reflects how much information is available.

 # Changelog